alphagov/paas-community/README.md

 ## Index

-[/department-examples](department-examples/) contains demos that we have done with departments and councils.
+[department-examples](department-examples) contains demos that we have done with departments and councils.

-[/sentry](sentry) shows you how to run the Sentry exception monitoring tool on GOV.UK PaaS.
+[sentry](sentry) shows you how to run the Sentry exception monitoring tool on GOV.UK PaaS.

 ## Contributing